-- Students will be able to apply change theories to real processes of change. - Students should be able to diagnose conditions for change, distinguishing between conditions for convergent vs. divergent change and between quick vs. gradual change. - Students will be able to identify and describe variables involved in processes of change, including antecedents of change, reactions, and consequences. - Students will be able to design a quasi-experimental study on organizational change. - Students will be able to design a correlational study on organizational change. - Students will be able to analyze a research study on organizational change critically.
+- students will be able to apply change theories to real processes of change; - students should be able to diagnose conditions for change, distinguishing between conditions for convergent vs. divergent change and between quick vs. gradual change; - students will be able to identify and describe variables involved in processes of change, including antecedents of change, reactions, and consequences; - students will be able to design a quasi-experimental study on organizational change; - students will be able to design a correlational study on organizational change; - students will be able to analyze a research study on organizational change critically.

-PSY5963 Semester 1 1 Sep 2020 29 Jan 2021 Print course description ECTS credits: 5.0 Instruction language: English Teaching methods: Lecture(s), Assignment(s), Work in subgroups Assessment methods: Assignment, Attendance, Presentation Keywords: Organizational changes, interventions, organizational development Faculty of Psychology and Neuroscience
+Lecture(s), Assignment(s), Work in subgroups

+Organizational changes, interventions, organizational development